Looking for the best diamond alternative for an engagement ring to save a bit of money but still get that same sparkle?

 Not all lab created diamonds are sustainable, so make sure you have proof of companies claiming this.
 Lab grown diamonds use less fossil fuels than mined diamonds, but they still use them.

-Clean Origin is a great choice buy diamond alternatives to mined colorless and colored gemstones.
-They only sell lab grown diamond jewelry.
+It is a great choice buy diamond alternatives to mined colorless and colored gemstones.
 They also carry fancy colored lab grown diamonds.
 You can build your own lab diamond engagement ring online.

-Why we love them: They carry affordable GIA certified lab grown diamonds and have a 100 day return policy.
+Why we love them: They carry affordable GIA certified lab grown diamonds.

 Moissanite was first discovered in 1893 by a French scientist named Henri Moissan.

 Initially, moissanites were thought to be diamonds because of their hardness — at 9.5 on the Mohs scale, they’re the second hardest mineral in the world behind diamonds.

 Later, it was determined that moissanite crystals were, in fact, composed of silicon carbide.

 Natural moissanite is said to be from space, earning it the nickname of the Space Diamond.
 However, all commercial moissanite engagement rings and jewelry is lab grown.